peterrosell/openvpn-yubikey-ldap/README.md

   security should prevent any malicious host from using the VPN.

+## Differences from kylemanna/openvpn

+* Revocation list enabled to allow certificates to be revoked.
+* Tweaks for Windows clients
+* Compression enabled and set to adaptive
+* Floating client ip's enabled

 ## Differences from jpetazzo/dockvpn

 * No longer uses serveconfig to distribute the configuration via https